can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

         (setf (cadr body) (cl-journal.db:url record)))))
 ```

-What happense is that for links first element in the `body` element
+What happens is that for links the first element in the `body` element
 holds a link that will be put in `href`, and in before element we can
 do a lookup in the database and replace a link if necessary.
 I think
 it's an amazing level of flexibility with this amount of effort.